Vishwa Yoga

 Or, if you have already completed a 200 hour training in the past then (although there is still some good information on this page for you) you mainly want to be reading about our 300 hour training Here. -Or perhaps go ahead and read about our 300hr training because it is the most logical deeper step that also works in perfect complement to this 200 hour training.
 It also takes place in Bali, Indonesia!
 Wherein after our training in India, some students may opt (after a 2 week break) to take the (remarkably cheap) flight over to Bali so as to keep their training going; and thus go ahead and attain the RYT 500 designation for having completed both trainings.

-Mysore Practice:
+Mysore Style Practice:

+Students are required to attend a minimum of 25 Mysore Style classes.
 This is a semi-personal practice time within a group setting.
 Students will work on classic yoga postures as well as explore and experiment with other practices they have learned or invent; meanwhile the teacher goes around making adjustments, modifications and suggestions based upon each individuals uniqueness.
 At some point, students will also use the time to practice making adjustments on one another.
-As homework, and prior to coming, you are required to read "What is Mysore Style?" (also accessed from the Training Resources tab on the drop down menu).

 Books

 Book requirements are listed under the various module descriptions in the Syllabus/Schedule.
 Some of them can be found for free online.
 Most of them can be found used, but in good shape.
 Personally, I no longer use Amazon as they are a very corrupt company but, however you find the books, it should be possible for less than $70.
+Also, although it would be nice to get the books all at once, because this training is spread out so you can go at your own pace, you need not buy all the books at once. but as they become relevant to the upcoming Training Modules.

 Readings